Knowledge creates acceptance.

 Diversity

-The Foundation supports the research on sexual and gender diversity, the living environments of LGBTTI* and the usefulness of the appreciation of diversity in economical, political, social and cultural contexts.
+The Foundation supports research into sexual and gender diversity, LSBTIQ* life styles and the usefulness and advantageousness of acknowledging diversity in economic, political, social and cultural contexts.

 Intersectionality